xkaspa46/digital-electronics-2022/labs/project/project.md

 * **Digilent PmodCLP LCD module**

 We are talking about an LCD module that uses its own controller for an easier integration.
 Positions count up to 32 character in 16 columns and 2 rows.
 There are 192 predefined characters (93 ASCII) and optionally add-able custom ones.

+**LCD displays in general:**
+LiquidCrystalDisplay is a thin and flat device consisting of terminal count og colourful or monochromatic pixels lined in front of a light source/reflector.
+Every pixel is then made of liquid crystal molecules stored between two transparent electrodes and two polarization filtres.
+Their biggest advantage is a considerably small energy consumption and therefor are great for devices running on battery supply.

 <a name="libs"></a>